Easy Moss And Lavender Bud Wreath

 close-up of finished easy spring moss and lavender wreath

-I especially hope you enjoyed learning how to make an easy spring moss and lavender bud wreath.
+I hope you enjoyed learning how to make an easy moss and lavender bud wreath.

 By the way, if you have any questions regarding this project please feel free to send me an email.
-I will be happy to offer any help I can to make this wreath a fun DIY for you.
+I will offer any help to make this a fun DIY wreath.

 Have a Great Day